WesAppGroup/WesAppGroup.github.io/_posts/2013-08-21-Getting-Started.markdown

 [Android Platform Guide] (http://docs.phonegap.com/en/2.9.0/guide_getting-started_android_index.md.html#Android%20Platform%20Guide)

 To use JQuery Mobile you will also need JQuery.
+Do not use the CDN version for any of the js libraries.
+Either the compressed or uncompressed versions are fine.

 [JQuery 2.0.3] (http://jquery.com/download/)